Memal7/kcna/04_cloud-native-app-delivery.md

 ## Describe the concept of Infrastructure as Code (IaC).
 - IaC is the process of provisioning and managing infrastructure resources through writing and executing code, rather than using manual configuration or GUIs.
 - IaC offers many benefits.
 Just some of them are:
-    - Provisioning the infrastructure resources in a automation way, which's much faster and consistent than manual.
+    - Provisioning the infrastructure resources in a automation, which is much faster and more consistent than manual.
     - Manage multiple environements (dev, stage, prod, etc.)
     - Repeatable usage of the IaC.
     - Versioning of IaC codes with version control (e.g. Git) and you can access always the old versions or update them.